sahahn/BPt/README.md

 - This library is based on python and likely will require atleast some prior experience with python and machine learning.

+- This library should work with all python version 3.6+, but for the most reliable performance for all methods and cases, please use python version 3.8+.
+Note with python 3.6 the only currently known issue is related to caching certain pipeline components, which was solved in an upgrade to the python pickle library.

 ### Install